aursu/puppet-puppet/bootstrap/bolt/modules/bootstrap_assets/README.md

 Puppet server to execute the `ssh-keyscan -f gitservers.txt` command.
 This process retrieves the SSH host keys from the listed Git servers and stores them in the `known_hosts` file for the system's root account, ensuring secure SSH connections without manual host key verification.
+* `files/r10k.yaml` - This configuration file outlines the Puppet environments utilized during the bootstrap process of the Puppet server.
+Currently, it includes two environments: `production` and `common`.
+These environments are configured with specific profiles that are sufficient for setting up the Puppet server, PuppetDB with PostgreSQL, and r10k.

 ## Usage